Shihab3/rainApp/README.md

 ## Rain Application
 Rain Application for Windows. listen to rain as long as you want with the best quality playing.
-You can customize the loop sound playing with your own `Rain.wav` source in the `data` folder if you feel uncomfortable to the default one.
+You can customize the loop sound playing with your own `Rain.wav` source in the `data` folder (should be `libsndfile:Waveform` not `Wave PCM`) if you feel uncomfortable to the default one.
 You can pause/play the loop sound.

 ## Get it
 You can download and execute the application in the releases page.